nexcess/nexcess-api-docs/CloudAccount.md

 }
 ```

-If a domain is specified that does not eist as a pointer on the given cloud account a 422 Invalid Domain will be returned.
+If a domain is specified that does not exist as a pointer on the given cloud account a **422 Invalid Domain** will be returned.

 # DELETE